madajczyk/madajczyk.com/now/index.markdown

 I'm finding it harder and harder to find time to read.
 I should consume the Goodreads feed in a better way, but right now, here's the [raw view][4].

-The next semester has started at [Fort Hays State University][1], and I'm trying to take 9 credits this time.
-This might be too much, we'll see how it goes.
+Still attending [Fort Hays State University][1], and I'm halfway through a semester where I'm taking 9 credits.
+One is a 16-week class, Macroeconomics, and then two 8-week classes.
+I just finished Management 301 on Friday, and then Marketing 301 starts tomorrow.

 If you'd like to reach out, I'd love to hear from you.
 Send a message to my pretentious email address - <lee@madajczyk.com>.

 The addition of this page was inspired by [Derek Sivers][2].
-This was last updated on August 30th, 2017.
+This was last updated on Sunday, October 15th, 2017.

 [1]: https://www.fhsu.edu/
 [2]: https://sivers.org/now